Brian Frons: Cancellation of All My Children and One Life to Live

 On April 14, 2011, Frons announced the cancellation of ABC soap operas All My Children and One Life to Live.
 While he made the announcement in person to the All My Children cast and crew in Los Angeles, the New York-based One Life to Live was tuned in through a video link.
 All My Children ended its run on the network on September 23, 2011, while One Life to Live concluded on January 13, 2012.
 As a result of the cancellations, Frons was the subject of widespread criticism.
 He was labeled as the most hated man among soap opera fans, with online petitions being made for his firing from ABC Daytime.

-One Life to Live eventually surpassed the ratings of General Hospital starting in 2011.
-One Life to Live remained, from then on, ABC's highest-rated soap opera for the remainder of its run.

 In place of All My Children and One Life to Live, Frons green-lighted two new talk shows, The Chew and The Revolution.

 Actress Susan Lucci stated in her book, All My Life, that she was misled to believe that the rumors of the cancellation were untrue.
 According to Lucci, Frons told the cast and crew in December 2009 that in order to save All My Children, it was vital that the show relocate to Los Angeles from New York, with all players taking pay cuts.
-Lucci also mentioned that just before the announcement of the cancellations, Dominick Nuzzi, senior vice president of production for ABC Daytime, congratulated the cast, crew, and production staff of All My Children for doing so well financially, stating that the show's production costs were down 25 percent from the previous year.
-In addition to the statement from Nuzzi, the show was given a budget to support upcoming storylines, and Lorraine Broderick was given a new multi-year contract as head writer of All My Children.
+Lucci stated that Dominick Nuzzi, senior vice president of production for ABC Daytime, reported that the show's production costs were down 25 percent from the previous year.
+The show was also given a budget to support upcoming storylines.

 Departure

 On December 2, 2011, ABC Disney announced that Frons would be leaving the company effective January 2012.
 This announcement came the day after Frons terminated General Hospital executive producer Jill Farren Phelps and demoted head writer Garin Wolf.

 Frons was replaced by Vicki Dummer, who has been with ABC since 1996.

-The corporate structure that Frons was running has been dismantled with ABC Daytime going to newly created Times Square Studios headed by Dummer, while SOAPnet was transferred to ABC Family.
+After Frons departure, ABC Daytime went to the newly created Times Square Studios headed by Dummer, while SOAPnet was transferred to ABC Family.